operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 # so all API groups will be <group>.example.com
 operator-sdk init --domain example.com --repo github.com/example/memcached-operator
 ```
+`--domain` will be used as the prefix of the API group your custom resources will be created in.
+API groups are a mechanism to group portions of the Kubernetes API.
+You're probably already familiar with
+some of the core Kubernetes API groups, such as `apps` or `rbac.authorization.k8s.io`.
+API groups are used
+internally to version your Kubernetes resources and are thus used for many things.
+Importantly, you should
+name your domain to group your resource types in meaningful group(s) for ease of understanding and because these
+groups determine how access can be controlled to your resource types using RBAC.
+For more information, see [the core Kubernetes docs](https://kubernetes.io/docs/reference/using-api/#api-groups) and [the Kubebuilder docs](https://book.kubebuilder.io/cronjob-tutorial/gvks.html).

 **Note** If your local environment is Apple Silicon (`darwin/arm64`) use the `go/v4-alpha`
 plugin which provides support for this platform by adding to the init subCommand the flag `--plugins=go/v4-alpha`